edenlabllc/kodjin.cli/docs/SECURITY.md

 Thank you for improving the security of our open source software.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

-Report security vulnerabilities by notifying the team specified in [CODEOWNERS](https://github.com/edenlabllc/kodjin.cli/blob/master/docs/CODEOWNERS).

-The lead maintainers will acknowledge your email and send a more detailed response indicating the next steps in handling your report.
+**Please report security vulnerabilities by creating an issue on our GitHub repository.**

+Do not include sensitive details about the vulnerability in the public issue.

-After the initial reply to your report, the security team will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.
+We will do our best to keep you informed of the progress towards a fix, and may ask for additional information or guidance.

-Report security vulnerabilities in third-party modules to the person or team maintaining the module.

 ## Disclosure Policy